Greek name: Official documents

-Out of the six fields, only the first three are transliterated in English per ELOT 743/ISO 843.
+Out of the six fields, only the first three are transliterated in Latin script per ELOT 743/ISO 843.
 The first two comprise the personal name and the rest is just identity information.
-The Cypriot identity card also includes father's and mother's name and surname in Greek and English; however, all fields are transliterated.
+The Cypriot identity card also includes father's and mother's name and surname in Greek and Latin script; however, all fields are transliterated.

 In other significant identity documents, like the Greek passport and Greek driving license, compliant to European standards, the mother's and father's names are completely omitted.
 Corresponding documents in Cyprus omit them as well.

 In other official documents in Greece, such as a marriage certificate, names are included accordingly (Surname/Given Names/Father's Name/Father's Surname/Mother's Name/Mother's Surname).

 In education

 In report cards and the Apolytirion, the students' names are displayed as "(student's full name) of (father's full name) and (mother's full name)".

 However, in universities and specifically university degrees, the practice varies.
 For example, university degrees of the Aegean University displays graduates' names as "(student's surname and name) of (father's given name)", whilst degrees from the University of West Attica display both the patronymic and the matronymic.